Works well on every popular mobile gadgets and internet browsers, including old IEs (with the optional js fallback)

 User friendly, you just assign different templates, colors and transitions from the library to your own slider.
 There's zero knowledge of programming necessary whatsoever.
 You wont have to type a single-line of code!

-Run css Slider builder in two distinct configuration styles: Basic and Advanced.
+Run css Slider website builder in two distinct configuration styles: Basic and Advanced.
 Choose from a number of built-in layout designs to keep things real simple, or dive in to edit the configuration in any manner you'd like for full control.

 All slider navigation controls are vector font and they're excellent on high-res screens